-A student who had registered and paid the tuitions for a course and then drops it during the drop/add period is entitled for a full refund.
-Students who do not formally drop a course during the drop/add period will be responsible for payment of all tuitions and fee unless the student withdraws due to emergent circumstances.
+After the drop and add period no refund will be applied, unless the student withdraws due to emergent circumstances.
 Refer to the withdrawal section of the catalog for more information.

-If a student decides to officially withdraw from the University, he/she is eligible for a refund of 75% of the semester paid tuition if the withdrawal is approved before the classes begin, 50% if the withdrawal is approved during the drop/add period, and no refund for withdrawing after the drop/add period.
+If a student decides to officially withdraw from the University, then the following will be applied:

+- 1. He/she is eligible for a refund of 75% of the semester paid tuition if the withdrawal is approved before the classes begin, - 2.
+He/she is eligible for a refund of 50% if the withdrawal is approved during the drop/add period and, - 3.
+No refund is applied for withdrawing after the drop/add period.